Nina Tamdrari

 Current position

-Post‐doctorate, Inria Lyon, Agora team
+Post‐doctoral researcher, Inria Lyon, Agora team

 Scientific project manager: Fabrice Valois in collaboration with Razvan Stanica Razvan Stanica and Hervé Rivano